 One of Excel's greatest cell reference features is a 3D reference, or dimensional reference as it is also known.

 A 3D reference in Excel refers to the same cell or range of cells on multiple worksheets.
 It is a very convenient and fast way to calculate data across several worksheets with the same structure, and it may be a good alternative to the Excel Consolidate feature.
 This may sound a bit vague, but don't worry, the following examples will make things clearer.

-As noted above, an Excel 3D reference lets you refer to one or more cells in several worksheets.
+As noted above, an Excel 3D reference lets you refer to the same cell or a range of cells in several worksheets.
 In other words, it references not only a range of cells, but also a range of worksheet names.
 The key point is that all of the referenced sheets should have the same pattern and the same data type.
-Consider the following example.
+Please consider the following example.

 Supposing you have monthly sales reports in 4 different sheets:

 What you are looking for is finding out the grand total, i.e. adding up the sub-totals in four monthly sheets.
 The most obvious solution that comes to mind is add up the sub-total cells from all the worksheets in the usual way: